appcircleio/appcircle-docusaurus/docs/publish-integrations/ios-publish-integrations/update-metadata-on-app-store-connect.md

 # Update Metadata on App Store Connect

-When this step runs, it uploads all metadata information edited on [**Metadata Information**](/publish-module/publish-information/meta-data-information) to the relevant places on App Store Connect.
-When this step works, you can see the metadata information updated in detail with the localization.
+This step uploads all edited metadata information from the [**Metadata Information**](/publish-module/publish-information/meta-data-information) page to the corresponding sections on App Store Connect.
+When this step executes, you can see the detailed updated metadata information with localization.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE3741-previewMetadata.png' />

 ### Prerequisites

-This step is an independent one, and there is no specific step required for the step to work.
-It can be used anywhere in Publish Flow,step according to the workflow.
+This step operates independently; it does not require any specific prior steps.
+You can incorporate it anywhere in the Publish Flow according to your workflow.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE3741-metadataOrder.png' />